Skip to content

 Coloc uses the assumption of 0 or 1 causal variant in each trait, and tests for whether they share the same causal variant.

-Actually such a assumption is different from fine-mapping.
-In fine-mapping, the aim is to find the putative causal variants, which is determined at birth.
-In colocalization, the aim is to find the "signal overlapping" to support the causality inference, like eQTL --> A trait.
+The assumption in colocalization is different from fine-mapping.
+In fine-mapping, the aim is to find the putative causal variants, which are determined at birth.
+In colocalization, the aim is to find the "signal overlapping" to support the causality inference, like eQTL → A trait.
 It is possible that the causal variants are different in two traits.

 • For binary traits, coloc requires "beta", "varbeta", and "snp".
 For quantitative traits, the trait standard deviation "sdY" is required to estimate the scale of estimated beta.